Turbofan3360/ESP32-Micropython-Neo-M8-GPS-Driver/README.md

 ### The Code: ###

 This code reads data off of a UART pin on the ESP32.
 The Neo-M8 modules outputs NMEA sentences, which this code then converts into the useful data needed.
-Note that all outputs are as strings with their correct units.

 This code contains a modulesetup() method to configure the GPS module - this only needs to be run once per module.
 Please see below for details.